John Wycliffe

 Did John Wycliffe ever recant?

-John Wycliffe never recanted his beliefs.
-He continued to advocate for his teachings until his death in 1384, despite increasing pressure and opposition from the Church.
+John Wycliffe never recanted his views.
+He remained steadfast in his beliefs until his death in 1384, despite increasing pressure and opposition from the church.

 What is the difference between Wycliffism (Lollardy) and orthodox Christianity?

-Wycliffism differed from orthodox Christianity primarily in its rejection of the Church's authority and certain doctrines like transubstantiation.
-It emphasized the Bible as the sole authority and criticized the Church's wealth and moral corruption, advocating for a return to a simpler, more personal faith.
+Wycliffism differed from orthodox Christianity primarily in its rejection of the church's authority and certain doctrines like transubstantiation.
+It emphasized the Bible as the sole authority and criticized the church's wealth and the moral failings of its clergy.

 Are there modern versions of Wycliffism (Lollardy)?

-While there are no direct modern versions of Wycliffism, its emphasis on Scripture and criticism of Church authority influenced later reform movements, including Protestantism.
-Some Protestant denominations share similar views on the authority of Scripture and the role of clergy.
+While there are no direct modern versions of Wycliffism, its emphasis on Scripture and criticism of church authority influenced later reform movements, including Protestantism.
+Some Protestant denominations share similar views on the authority of Scripture and church practices.

 Is there anything John Wycliffe got right?

-John Wycliffe's advocacy for translating the Bible into vernacular languages was a significant contribution, making religious texts accessible to ordinary people.
-His calls for reform and criticism of clerical corruption also resonated with later reformers and contributed to the broader movement for change within Christianity.
+John Wycliffe's advocacy for translating the Bible into vernacular languages was a significant contribution, making religious texts accessible to the general population.
+His call for reform and criticism of church corruption resonated with many and foreshadowed later movements like the Protestant Reformation.

 Why did John Wycliffe sincerely believe his position was correct?
 What was he actually defending — and why did he see the alternatives as worse?

-John Wycliffe believed his position was correct because he saw the Bible as the ultimate authority for Christian life, which he felt was being overshadowed by Church traditions and corruption.
-He was defending a return to a purer form of Christianity focused on Scripture and personal faith, viewing the alternatives as perpetuating moral decay and spiritual error within the Church.
+John Wycliffe believed his position was correct because he saw the Bible as the ultimate authority, which he felt was being overshadowed by church traditions and papal authority.
+He was defending the purity and accessibility of Christian teachings, viewing the church's corruption and wealth as detrimental to true faith and spiritual integrity.